 10. Get support for yourself.

 If you are at a place where you’re looking for answers, addiction has likely taken a heavy toll on your family already.
-Sometimes the best decision you can make is to see a therapist yourself, or attend mutual support meetings like Al-Anon or Families Anonymous.
+Sometimes the best decision you can make is to see a therapist yourself, or to attend mutual support meetings like Al-Anon or Families Anonymous.

 If you have questions or need help, you can email me at firstname.lastname@example.org.